Adnn/Collecster/docs/user.rst

 * For **Games**:
   A game, independently of the platform it is released onto, is a single concept *as long as it is just a port between the different platforms*.
-  When it is obviously a rewrite despite sharing the same, it is a different concept (like Sonic The Hedgehog 8bit).
+  When it is obviously a rewrite despite sharing the same name, it is a different concept (like Sonic The Hedgehog 8bit).
   Usually a practical criterion to decide can be "is it on the same wikipedia page" ;) When there are versions (as in patches of the original game, 1.1 and 1.2, etc... ), they are the same Concept, but this version number is a Release field.